Wallee174/Wallee174/README.md

 - 👋 Hi, I’m Valeriy
 - 👀 I’m looking for a job as QA Engineer/Analytics
-- 🌱 I’m currently learning automated testing in C# / Python
+- 🌱 I’m currently learning automated testing in Python / Java
 - 📫 You can write to me: ValeraKalanov@yandex.ru

 ## My GutHub Stats :shark: